 What are the common signs and symptoms associated with getting off Paxil?
 Is it safe to quit this medication cold turkey?
-And what can be done to prevent Paxil withdrawal symptoms?
+And what can be done to prevent the symptoms?
 Read on to find out.

-What Is Paroxetine Withdrawal?
+What Is Paxil Withdrawal?

-Quitting psychiatric medications can be tricky, even under a physician’s supervision, and this is true for Paxil generic name paroxetine.
-What is Paxil?
+Quitting psychiatric medications can be tricky, even under a physician’s supervision.
+What is Paroxetine?
 It is a psychiatric medication that works by inhibiting the reabsorption of serotonin in the brain.
 When paroxetine is suddenly stopped, the body responds with specific physical and emotional withdrawal symptoms caused by the sudden absence of serotonin.

 - Excessive dreams and nightmares